Able Talks is a small group of individuals, all more unique than meets the eye.

 AbleTalks is a 501c3 non-profit organization that currently services the rapidly-growing Northwest Arkansas region.

-Currently we are at capacity, so no, we are not accepting new members at this time.
+A new AbleTalks group is in the works!
+We are working hard on a really exciting expansion so no, we are not accepting new members at this time.

 Small group sizes encourage connection and open conversation.
 For this reason, we limit capacity and conduct interviews of all prospective members.
 Our initial intake process includes an application and interview.
 This allows current members to meet and interview potential members to ensure it’s a good fit for everyone.
 Participation is free.